zmcddn/coding-interview-guide/README.md

     - Make sure you have highlighted your skills and achievements
     - Maybe find a professional service to help you with your resume if it's still not as polished as you want it to be
     - keep applying, you'll never know if there is a good opportunity waiting for you

+### How to solve an algorithm/data structure problem in interview

+In other QAs I explained how to grind Leetcode efficiently and effectively.

+With enough practice, you got an interview, here are some tips that can increase your success rate.

+- Make sure you ask clarifications at the beginning.
+What are the inputs, input types, what are given, what should be the output etc
+- Before writing code, THINK OUT LOUD
+    - Discuss your thinking process with your interviewer
+    - what data structures you choose, why you choose them, what are the steps to implement
+    - During the process, write them down.
+For example, write them as comments, step by step
+- Once you interviewer knows your thoughts, ask if its ok to code, then code.
+Sometime you may even able to skip the coding entirely.
+- Be ready to discuss time and space complexity
+- Be ready for the follow up questions

 ### How to get your FIRST job!
 (How to become more competitive among the candidates)